-We adore watching Alistair Appleton present the popular daytime show Escape to the Country, but the TV personality has previously revealed that it took him some time to get over his feelings of imposter syndrome.
+We adore watching Alistair Appleton present the popular daytime show Escape to the Country, but the TV personality has previously revealed that it took him some time to get over his feelings of imposter syndrome in his early career.

 MORE: Meet Escape to the Country star Alistair Appleton's husband Daniel

 Chatting to Fantastic Man magazine about landing the gig in 2007, he said: "For a long time, I felt like a complete fraud presenting all these shows and not even being a homeowner."